Fearing Deportation, Food Vendors Are Leaving New York City's Streets

 "A lot of people don't come like before, because they don't want to risk [it].
 People are avoiding a lot of cost because if something happens to them, at least they have some savings," Ruth says in Spanish.
 "They don't have that liberty to buy like before we had this new president."

 There are an estimated 20,000 street vendors in New York City.
-But in 1981 the city capped the number of street vendor permits it issues at around 5,000.
+In 1981, the city capped the number of street vendor permits it issues at around 5,000.
 This means that roughly 80 percent of vendors are unable to operate their food businesses legally.

 Matthew Shapiro, senior attorney at The Street Vendor Project, says many immigrants are unable to find traditional jobs.
 Street vending is an easily accessible line of work that allows them to make a living.
 But unlicensed vendors run the risk of being ticketed or even arrested by local law enforcement.
 In the current political climate, those risks are magnified for undocumented vendors who peddle without permits.